 authorization_code, it will send the code and the

-authorization_codein the querystring
+authorization_codein the querystring.

-- The Client sends the
+The native app sends the

-- The Authorization Server validates this information and returns an
+Auth0 validates this information and returns an

 access_token(and optionally a